Drakula44/sql-package-manager/README.md

 7. Update table files so that you need to populate the files extension field and in case it is a folder put "folder".
 8. Update programs from update_programs to programs and clear unnecessary data
 9. Install programs from install_program only if all dependencies are installed and there are no conflict files.
 Then clear all unnecessary data
 10. Find a tree of dependencies for programs that are in install_packages.
-For this one, I needed to use "PL/pgSQL" that is supported in PostgresSQL server.
+For this one, I needed to use "PL/pgSQL" which is supported in the PostgresSQL server.
 PL/pgSQL adds procedural programming features to the queries.